 message ID: unique identifier for an MM

-middle tier TS: term used for the 3GPP charging TSs that specify the domain / subsystem / service specific, online and offline, charging functionality.
-These are all the TSs in the numbering range from TS 32.250 to TS 32.27x, e.g. TS 32.250 [10] for the CS domain, or TS 32.270 [30] for the MMS service.
-Currently, there is only one "tier 1" TS in 3GPP, which is TS 32.240 [1] that specifies the charging architecture and principles.
-Finally, there are a number of top tier TSs in the 32.29x numbering range ([50] ff) that specify common charging aspects such as parameter definitions, encoding rules, the common billing domain interface or common charging applications.

 MMSE: collection of MMS-specific Elements under the control of a single administration.

 MMS Relay/Server (MMS R/S): MMS-specific network entity/application that is under the control of an MMS service provider.
 An MMS R/S transfers messages, provides operations of the MMS that are specific to or required by the mobile environment and provides (temporary and/or persistent) storage services to the MMS.